Year of entry 2024

 |Specialised Japanese-English Translation A||15|

 Learning and teaching

 We use different teaching methods to help you develop a range of practical skills, as well as a sound theoretical knowledge base.
 These include lectures and seminars, interactive online resources, and practical classes where you'll make the most of our facilities.

-Translation Tests You must submit a translation for each language combination you wish to study and in each direction you wish to study.
-Ensure that you sign and complete each declaration form to confirm that the translations are your own work.
-You may use dictionaries to help you with your translation.
+Submit a translation test for each language combination you wish to study and in each direction you wish to study.

 If you require any further information, please contact the School of Languages, Cultures and Societies Taught Postgraduate Admissions Office.

 Tel: +44 (0)113 343 0233 or +44 (0)113 343 3234